mat-bialek/mat-bialek/README.md

 # Hi there! 👋

-I'm Mateusz Olejarz, hard-working and self-motivated computer science student with a passion for tailored solutions with nearly two years of commercial experience in JavaScript and React.
+I'm Mateusz Olejarz, hard-working, self-motivated computer science student with a passion for tailored solutions and nearly two years of commercial experience in JavaScript and React

 <a name="tech-tools"></a>